runtimeverification/k/k-distribution/tutorial/1_k/2_imp/lesson_3/README.md

 builtin operation, which then make computational progress by means of other rules.
-Once progress is made, cooling rules can iteratively plug the result back into context, so that heating rules can pick another candidate for reduction, and so and so forth.
+Once progress is made, cooling rules can iteratively plug the result back into context, so that heating rules can pick another candidate for reduction, and so on and so forth.

 When operations are strict only in some of their arguments, the corresponding positions of the arguments in which they are strict are explicitly enumerated